coddingtonbear/paprika-recipes/readme.md

 ##### Downloading

 ```
-paprika-recipes download-recipes your@email.address /path/to/export/your/recipes
+paprika-recipes download-recipes /path/to/export/your/recipes
 ```

 ##### Uploading

 ```
-paprika-recipes upload-recipes your@email.address /path/to/where/you/exported/your/recipes
+paprika-recipes upload-recipes /path/to/where/you/exported/your/recipes
 ```

 ### Modifying via Exported Archives